-Coverage limits for Flood insurance are based on the value of the building and its contents.
-Maximum coverage limits are determined by the National Flood Insurance Program, as follows:
+Coverage limits are based on the value of the building and its contents, subject to limits established by the NFIP:

 What does Flood insurance cover?